 - Directly when you initially contact us

-- Indirectly through subsequent interactions with you, from a third party acting on your instructions, or from other third parties (including publicly available information)
+- Indirectly through subsequent interactions with our clients, from a third party acting on our clients’ instructions, or from other third parties (including publicly available information)

 How we use your personal data and legal basis for processing

 We process your personal data for various purposes including (but not limited to):